cheeaun/checkweather-sg/README.md

 I've also built [an 📱 iOS app](https://github.com/cheeaun/checkweather-sg-native).

-And... a plethora of open-source projects to make impossible possible:
+And... a plethora of open-source projects to make the impossible possible:

 - ☔️ [rain-geojson-sg](https://github.com/cheeaun/rain-geojson-sg) - the core API to fetch weather observations and rain radar
 - ⏰ [checkweather-sg-checker](https://github.com/cheeaun/checkweather-sg-checker) - a scheduled serverless function to keep checking for rain